 Our school fosters a culturally diverse and inclusive community and promotes professionalism and leadership.
-With our hospital affiliates, including Memorial Hermann Hospital-Texas Medical Center, LBJ General Hospital, and UT Harris County Psychiatric Center, we offer an outstanding clinical environment for learners, providing excellent care and working to eliminate health care disparities.
+With our hospital affiliates, including the Memorial Hermann Hospital System, Lyndon B. Johnson Hospital, the UTHealth Houston Harris County Psychiatric Center, and the UT MD Anderson Cancer Center, we offer an outstanding clinical environment for learners, providing excellent care and working to eliminate health care disparities.